Skip to content

 Each of the six categories receives a score from 0 to 100.

-Checklist-based categories (performance, SEO, legal, security, modern standards) use a fixed set of checks.
+Checklist-based categories (performance, SEO, trust and security, website quality, AI readiness) use a fixed set of checks.
 Each check returns pass, warn, or fail, and the category score is a weighted average.

 Accessibility uses a deduction model.
 The score starts at 100 and points are deducted for each violation based on severity: